On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Conclusion and Future Work

 \section{Conclusion and Future Work}

-The paper has investigated the question of minimizing the bandwidth required to meet worst case latency bounds for a set of rate-controlled (through a token bucket) flows in a basic one-hop setting.
+The paper investigated the question of minimizing the bandwidth needed to guarantee worst case latencies to a set of token bucket-controlled flows sharing a single link.
 The investigation was carried for schedulers of different complexity.

-The paper first characterized the minimum required bandwidth independent of schedulers, and showed that an EDF scheduler could realize all flows' deadlines under such bandwidth.
-Motivated by the need for lower complexity solutions, the paper then proceeded to explore simpler static priority and fifo schedulers.
-It derived the minimum required bandwidth for both, but more interestingly established how to optimally reshape flows to reduce the bandwidth needed while still meeting all deadlines.
-The relative benefits of such an approach were illustrated numerically for a number of different flow combinations, which showed how ``intelligent'' reshaping could enable simpler schedulers to perform nearly as well a more complex ones across a range of different configurations.
+The paper first characterized the minimum required bandwidth independent of schedulers, and showed that an edf scheduler could realize all flows' deadlines under such bandwidth.
+Motivated by the need for lower complexity solutions, the paper then explored simpler static priority and fifo schedulers.
+It derived the minimum required bandwidth for both, but more interestingly established how to optimally reprofile flows to reduce the bandwidth needed while still meeting all deadlines.
+The relative benefits of such an approach were illustrated numerically for a number of different flow combinations, which showed how reprofiling can enable simpler schedulers to perform nearly as well a more complex ones across a range of configurations.

-There are clearly many directions in which the paper's results should be extended.
-The first is to consider a more general multi-hop setting.
-This extension entails significant added complexity with exact solutions likely intractable.
-However, it represents an essential next step to making the results more broadly applicable.
-In addition, incorporating the impact of routing decisions that affect the set of flows interacting at every hop, likely also represents an important extension.

-On a more punctual front, as illustrated in Section~\ref{sec:evaluation}, generalizing the results of Appendix~\ref{app:one_static_merge} to multiple flows to determine how to best group flows with different deadlines when relying on a static priority scheduler remains of practical interest.

-Finally, while initial evidence (see Corollary~\ref{prop:onerate} of Appendix~\ref{app:one_2flow}) indicates that more complex, two-slopes shapers do not help in the simple case involving just two flows, exploring different types of reshapers, \ie based on more general traffic envelopes as well as extending to interleaved shapers in the multi-hop case, is also of interest.

-\begin{acks} The work of the first two authors was supported in part by a gift from Google and by NSF grant CNS 2006530. \end{acks}
+The obvious direction in which to extend the paper is to a multi-hop setting.
+In~\cite{multiple_nodes21}, we build on the results of Proposition~\ref{prop:shifted_ac} and provide initial results for the multi-hop case under the assumption that (service curve) edf schedulers are available at each hop.
+Extending the investigation to static priority and fifo schedulers is under way.

+Another aspect of interest with static priority schedulers is relaxing the assumption that flows with different deadlines map to distinct priority classes, and allow multiple deadlines to be assigned to the same class.
+Not only does it enhance scalability, but it can also improve performance\footnote{See Appendix~\ref{app:one_static_merge} for the simple case of a two-flow configuration.}.
+Last but not least, extensions to statistical rather than deterministic delay guarantees are also of practical relevance.